Looking to get more quality zzZz’s and stress less? Enter: valerian root for sleep.

 It befits a plant as legendary as this one to have a name like valerian.
 It honestly sounds like a Game of Thrones character we thought was going to be a villain, but who just turned out to be fairly benign and into scowling while sharpening things.

 Though misunderstood for its strong smell (wow, maybe it really is a character on GoT…) and storied for its ability to charm and induce deep sleep, valerian is quite the opposite of villainous.
-Read on to learn more about one of the most powerful herbal allies in all the land.
+Read on to learn more about how to use valerian root for sleep—and everything else to know about one of the most powerful herbal allies in all the land..

 Valerian, scientifically known as Valeriana officinalis, gets its name from the Latin valere, meaning strong.
 According to age-old tales, herbalists in the 10th century named this plant for its overwhelming odor.
 It’s also sometimes called garden valerian, phu, or all-heal.

 Valerian root is native to Europe and Asia and naturalized in North America.
 This perennial plant has been documented for use since Ancient Greek and Roman times, though it was likely used long before then.
-Legend has it that the infamous Pied Piper used this plant to charm children and rats alike.
-(Read the story; it’s way weirder than you remember.)
+According to the legend of the Pied Piper, he used this plant to charm children and rats alike.

 Valerian Root for Sleep

-Good news for insomniacs everywhere: Of all the benefits valerian root is known for, its greatest is its incomparable ability to achieve a good night’s sleep.
+Good news for insomniacs everywhere: Of all the benefits valerian root is known for, its greatest is its incomparable ability to help you achieve a good night’s sleep.
 Valerian contains terpene alcohols called valepotriates, plus monoterpenes and sesquiterpenes, in the form of volatile oils.
-These actives impact the gamma amino butyric acid receptor in humans, producing a sedative effect.
+These actives impact the gamma aminobutyric acid receptor in humans, producing a sedative effect.

 Valerian has been shown to improve both sleep quality and sleep latency (aka the amount of time it takes you to fall asleep).
-By contributing to quality slumber, valerian root for sleep can help you feel refreshed and revived upon waking, which is always a welcome side effect.
+Taking valerian root for sleep can help you feel refreshed and revived upon waking, which is always a welcome side effect.
 You can take valerian root for both acute and chronic insomnia.

 Valerian Root for Stress